swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 The graph of relationships would be considerably larger and less understandable in this case.

-Precedence groups concept would still be present, but it would make one operator in each group "priveleged":
+Precedence groups concept would still be present, but it would make one operator in each group "privileged":

 ```swift
 precedence - = +